csound/manual/docs/opcodes/gtadsr.md

 # gtadsr
 A gated linear attack-decay-sustain with exponential release.

-This opcode can work either as a signal generator or as a signal processor.
-It is controlled by a gate k-rate signal (0 or  > 0) which switches the envelope attack-decay-sustain phase on/off.
-With gate > 0 (high), the envelope cycles through the attack and decay phases, and is sustained at the sustain level.
-Whenever gate is 0 (low), the envelope enters the release phase, decaying exponentially to 0.
-The attack and decay times are fixed with gate > 0, but can be changed once the gate is zero.
+This opcode can generate an envelope or apply it to an audio signal.
+A positive _kgate_ starts attack and decay, then holds the sustain level.
+A zero or negative gate starts release.
+Attack and decay durations are captured when the gate becomes positive.

 ## Syntax
 === "Modern"